Human rights in Jordan

-Human rights in Jordan are similar to or better than those elsewhere in the Middle East.
+Human rights in Jordan are similar to or better than in most other Middle Eastern countries.
 Human Rights Watch reported in January 2018 that although recently there have been far-reaching reforms of the laws and regulations in the country, abuses against basic rights such as freedom of expression persisted.

 According to Freedom House, Jordan is ranked as the fifth-freest Arab country, but still regarded as "not free" in the 2021 report.
 It is also classified as having an authoritarian regime according to a 2020 democracy index.